fusioncharts/dev_centre_docs/fusiontime/getting-started/create-your-first-chart-in-fusiontime.md

 ## Create the `schema`

 The schema contains an array which has multiple objects created in it.
-Each object creates a column in the `DataTable`.
-The schema helps DataTable understand the columns in your data, the data type for each column and input format (in case of date).
+Each object represents a column in the `DataTable`.
+The schema helps DataTable understand the columns in your data, the data type for each column and the input format in case of date.
 You've to mandatorily specify the schema for each DataTable for FusionTime to render it.

+To define the schema, let's create a `schema.json` file and copy the following code:

-To define the schema, let's create a `schema.js` file and copy the following code:
+To define the schema, let’s create a `schema.js` file and copy the following code:

-Note: It is not mandatory to create the schema in a different .js file.
-You can also define the schema within the index.html file.
+> Note: It is not mandatory to create the schema in a different .json file.
+You can also define the schema within the `.html` file.

 ```JSON
 let schema = [{